techieonix/pro-javascript-backend/README.md

   - 0 means end the process without any kind of failure.
   - 1 means end the process with some failure.
 - Sometimes database operations take time so making them asynchronous is a better approach.
+- `select: boolean (default: true)`: Whenever you fetch a document from the database, the field with this key will not be included in the result if it is `false` unless you explicitly include it.
+You can fetch it as `Model.find({}).select('+field')`
+- `Schema.pre('event',function(next){...})`: It runs before specific events.
+Events can be:
+  - save: Runs before a document is saved.
+  - validate: Runs before a document is validated.
+  - remove: Runs before a document is removed.
+  - find: Runs before a find query is executed.
+  - update: Runs before an update query is executed.

 ## Token in postman